 By using dumbbells and challenging your muscles with heavier weights, you train your body to handle an additional load.
 “That stress is something your body has to combat and adapt to in order to grow stronger,” says Tooley.
 “If you’re just doing bodyweight movements, you’re missing out on a ton of bang for your buck that you’d get with properly executed weight work.”

-That extra weight also helps target issues in form and posture.
-“From slouched shoulders to an arched back, shortening of stride to heel-striking, these weaknesses show up when fatigue begins to set in,” says Tooley.
+Start in a high plank position, hands on dumbbells, wrists under shoulders, feet in a wide stance form and posture.
+“From slouched shoulders Upper-Body Strength Workout for Runners heel-striking, these weaknesses show up when fatigue begins to set in,” says Tooley.
 “The stronger foundation we give ourselves, the easier maintaining our form and posture will be in those latter stages of a grueling race or workout.”

 The Best Exercises to Do With Dumbbells

 Perform 3 sets of these exercises for the number of reps listed below.
 Aim to do the workout twice a week.
-For best results, hit the weight room after high-quality runs or cross-training sessions to ensure you spend recovery days doing exactly that: recovering.
+For best results, hit the weight room after high-quality runs or cross-training beginner strength routine.

 1. Dumbbell Deadlift